numba/numba/docs/source/extending/overloading-guide.rst

 ``jit(nopython=True)``
 decorator, Numba complains that ``scipy.linalg.norm`` isn't supported.
-From looking at the documentation, you realize that a norm is probably fairly easy to implement using NumPy and you wanted to learn a little about the inner workings of Numba anyway.
-So, after some back and forth with the core-developers via Gitter you receive the following annotated template in your
+From looking at the documentation, you realize that a norm is probably fairly easy to implement using NumPy.
+A good starting point is the following template.
-INBOX:

 .. literalinclude:: template.py